-Birds Tree Consultancy provides arboricultural consultancy services throughout NSW to the highest qualification level (AQF5).
+Birds Tree Consultancy provides arboricultural consultancy services throughout Australia and the Asia Pacific Region to the highest qualification level (AQF5).
 Our practice strives to provide professional services to meet all expectations and requirements for a wide range of clients.
 Our services reflect our core values of research, ongoing development, ethics and independence.

 Our principal Consultant, Glenn Bird has over 25 years experience in the Arboriculture, Horticulture and Landscape industries and brings this wealth of experience to our clients.
 Glenn’s wide and varied experience enables Birds Tree Consultancy to bring an industry wide focus to our consultancy.

 Our client list includes Local Government Agencies, Developers, Town Planners, builders and private landowners.
 We hope to be able to assist you with your requirements.